jaki pona

 More generally could be defined as "performing the action necessary for reproduction, with or without the intent of reproducing".

-Opinions vary about whether this word is purely used in sexual contexts or could be applied to other, non-sexual relationships.
+Opinions vary about whether this word is purely used for its strictly sexual meaning, or could be applied to other, non-sexual activities and relationships.

 uta uta